Scheduling (computing): Priority scheduling

 Earliest deadline first (EDF) or least time to go is a dynamic scheduling algorithm used in real-time operating systems to place processes in a priority queue.
-Whenever a scheduling event occurs (a task finishes, new task is released, etc.), the queue will be searched for the process closest to its deadline, which will be the next to be scheduled for execution.
+Whenever a scheduling event occurs (a task finishes, a new task is released, etc.), the queue will be searched for the process closest to its deadline, which will be the next to be scheduled for execution.

 Shortest remaining time first

 Similar to shortest job first (SJF).
-With this strategy the scheduler arranges processes with the least estimated processing time remaining to be next in the queue.
+With this strategy, the scheduler arranges processes with the least estimated processing time remaining to be next in the queue.
 This requires advanced knowledge or estimations about the time required for a process to complete.